You don't need to have a hit album to have a hit single, and vice versa, but singles and albums have always been close

 Emeli Sandé's Our Version Of Events, which was the top-selling album of 2012, also has six Top 10s to call its own.
 Heaven (2), Next To Me (2), Read All About It Pt 3 (3), Clown (4) and – from the subsequent reissue – Beneath Your Beautiful, with Labrinth (1) and Wonder, with Naughty Boy (10).

-Sam Smith has also managed to notch up six Top 10s from an album, also from his debut.
+Sam Smith has also managed to notch up six Top 10s from an album, also from their debut.
 In The Lonely Hour, which was the only album to sell over a million on both sides of the Atlantic in 2014, has spawned La La La, with Naughty Boy (1), Money On My Mind (1), Stay With Me (1), I'm Not The Only One (3), Like I Can (9) and Lay Me Down ft.
 John Legend (1), which was added to the reissue.

 Drake's Number 1 album Scorpion also boasts six Top 10s.
 Before the album was released in June 2018, God's Plan and Nice For What had both reached Number 1.
 After the album had broke records around the world, Don't Matter To Me with Michael Jackson (2); Nonstop (4) and Emotionless (5) all impacted the Official Chart.
 Then the following week, In My Feelings debuted at Number 4 following the #InMyFeelingsChallenge, a viral dance craze endorsed by Drizzy himself.
 It reached Number 1 a week later.

 Take a look back at every bestselling album for each year of the Official Albums Chart since 1956: